 The Canadian Emergency Commercial Rent Assistance is a joint program between the federal and provincial government to provide rent assistance to small businesses.
 This program offers eligible property owners with forgivable loans so that they can reduce the rent owed by a small business tenants by 75% for the months of April, May and June.
+The CECRA was extended to the end of July.
 Eligible small businesses, which includes non-profit and charitable organizations, who:

-At this point, the property owners will be responsible for applying for this program.
+Property owners are responsible for applying for this program.
 The Canada Mortgage and Housing Corporation will be administering this financial support.
-The application portal is not yet open.
-You can find more information on the CECRA program or register for updates on when the application process opens here.
+You can find more information on the CECRA program and apply here.

 The Canadian Emergency Response Benefit is temporary income support that is available to Canadians who have lost their job due to COVID-19.
 This financial support is also available for self-employment individuals.
 The CERB will provide those who are eligible with $500 per week for up to 16 weeks.
 Those who receive the CERB benefit will need to re-apply after each 4-week period.
 Individuals able to earn up to $1,000 per 4-week period in employment and/or self-employment income.
 More information about the CERB, including how to apply, can be found here.

 The Business Credit Availability Program provides additional financial support through the Business Development Bank of Canada (BDC) and Export Development Canada (EDC).
 This program includes: